Agsu (city): History

-In 1743, the inhabitants rebelled against the Nadir Shah's yoke.
+In 1743, the inhabitants rebelled against Nadir Shah's yoke.
 Liar princes of Safaviler – I, II, III Sam Mirzas came out.
 Two of them operated in Shirvan.
 I Sam Mirza occupied New Shamakhi (Agsu) to the accompaniment of Surkhay Khan's troop of fifty thousand.
 He revoked taxes imposed by Nadir Shah.
 But, I Sam Mirza was killed in the war by the son of Nadir Shah, Nasrullah Mirza.

 II Sam Mirza made a great rebellion in Shirvan together with Mohammad (the son of Surkhay), in 1743.
 People of Agsu banished Iranian officials from the city.
 But, despite three defeats, Nasrullah occupied Agsu castle.
 Based on source, Persians encircled the city.
 The city was occupied after some days later and people were killed.
 Nadir Shah had called this day "Allah dad" (God, help me).

 There were organized independent khanates after the death of Nadir Shah (1747).
-The one of the khanates was Shirvan (1747–1763) which its supremacy was diarchy.
+That of the khanates was Shirvan (1747–1763) whose supremacy was diarchy.

 At this time, feudal lords struggled against each other in Azerbaijan, in 1755, Khan of Shaki Hazhi Chalabi Khan encircled Agsu city under existing conditions.
 Hazhi Chalabi Khan retreated after grievous loss in the war around Agsu.
 Hussein Ali Khan went back to his khanate, notwithstanding Hazhi Mohammad Ali Khan had given the key of the city to him.

 In 1762, Transcaucasia was shrouded in plague.

 In 1763, Agsu and Shamakhi were amalgamated.
 Mohammad Said Khan and Agasi Khan occupied Agsu, and then killed Hazhi Mohammad Ali Khan.
 The capital was moved from Agsu to Shamakhi.